Le Soléal

-Le Soléal is a cruise ship operated by Compagnie du Ponant.
+Le Soléal is a Le Boreal-class cruise ship operated by Compagnie du Ponant.

 History

 The ship was built at the Fincantieri shipyard in Ancona, Italy, and was launched on the 6 December 2012, being christened by Kiki Tauck Mahar.

 The vessel started its maiden voyage on 1 July 2013.

 Le Soléal became the first French commercial shipping vessel to traverse the Northwest Passage.
 The vessel left Kangerlussuaq in Greenland on August 26, 2013, and arrived in Anadyr, in Russia on September 16, 2013.

+Le Soléal featured in the TV show Mighty Cruise Ships during her voyage around Indonesia.